 The Institute functions under the administrative control of Ministry of Corporate Affairs, Government of India.

 The activities of the ICAI can be broadly divided into Regulatory, Standard Setting, Disciplinary and Education & Training.
 The Council functions through its 4 Standing Committees and 43 Non-Standing Committees.
 ICAI formulates Accounting Standards as well as Auditing Standards which have also been converged as per International Standards.

 Other details are available in the Annual Report of ICAI.

 The Indian Institute of Insolvency professionals of ICAI is a section 8 Company formed by the Institute of Chartered Accountants of India to enroll and regulate insolvency professionals as its members in accordance with the Insolvency and Bankruptcy code 2016 and read with regulations.

-CA. M. Devaraja Reddy, President, ICAI
+CA. M. Devaraja Reddy, FCA, ICAI

 CA. Shah Dhinal Ashvinbhai, FCA, ICAI